-At 10743 feet high, East Mountain is the third highest peak on the Wasatch Plateau with So.
-Tent Peak and Mussina Peak to the west in neighboring Sanpete county being higher.
+At 10743 feet high, East Mountain is one of the highest peaks on the Wasatch Plateau over 10,000 feet of elevation.
 A good view of East Peak is available from So.
 Tent Mountain as is shown on the signature picture.

 The Hike starts from either place and the trail is easy to follow.
 At a junction as the trail meets up with a trail ascending from the north.
 You'll see some tanks on your right (near where the spring is marked on the topo) and the trail continues past them and goes to the right (southeast).

 In a short distance, the trail forks again, take the right fork which heads up fairly steeply for a bit but soon comes out of the trees and onto a grassy slope.
 Take the grassy slope to the top but be sure to remember where you came out of the trees to make your return to the trail easier.

 The trail disappears into the grass but it is obvious as to where you want to go.

 The top of East Mountain is somewhat rounded and flat but the views to the west and north are very nice.
 The actual highest spot is near some bushes about 130 feet south of where the benchmark is found.